Connections in Bases

 The Bases integration combines both:

-1. Open a .base file.
+- Open a

-5. Optional: add a list_connections column to see quick link trails per row.
+list_connectionscolumn to see quick link trails per row.

 Who this helps

-Use this if you:
+Use this when you:

 Quick start